wishful-project/Intelligence-Framework/Intelligence-Engine/interference-classification/README.md

 ![node-red interference classification module](figures/screenshot.png)

-*Figure 1.
-WiSHFUL node-red module for interference classification *
+*Figure 3.
+WiSHFUL node-red module for interference classification*

 The integration between our Matlab&reg; scripts and node-red will be updated soon, please stay tuned.